 Institute of Communications Studies

 The Institute of Communications Studies (ICS) is one of the largest teaching and research institutes of its kind in Britain.
-We are currently ranked 4th in the UK and 35th in the world for Communication and Media Studies according to the QS World University Rankings and 6th for Communication and Media Studies in the UK according to the Complete University Guide.
+We are currently ranked 3rd for Communication and Media Studies in the UK according to the Complete University Guide1.
 We’re especially proud that we attract the top students to our programmes – ensuring that you’ll study with equally high-achieving peers – and that we have one of the highest employment rates of graduates in the subject area.
 Of course, league tables only provide part of the picture so we encourage you to visit us and learn more about the teaching and support we offer our students.

 School of Design